mlitwin/resume/README.md

 * Planning and design
 * Implementation / coding
-* Technical project management, several direct reports
+* Technical project management, 4 direct reports
 * Negotiating feature-set and schedule with stakeholders

 Here is an [engineering presentation](https://mlitwin.github.io/Cyclades) I gave using Web Sketchpad - navigate with the right and left arrow.
 You can see some more [pedagogic examples](https://illuminations.nctm.org/wsp/) hosted on the _National Council of Teachers of Mathematics (NCTM)_ site.